-We are pleased to submit our report on the agreed-upon procedures performed with respect to the disbursements form the gross proceeds of the 2012 stock rights offering of Trans-Asia Oil and Energy Development Corporation (the Company) for the period April 1, 2014 to June 30, 2014.
+We are pleased to submit our report on the agreed-upon procedures performed with respect to the disbursements form the gross proceeds of the 2012 stock rights offering of Trans-Asia Oil and Energy Development Corporation (the Company) as at September 30, 2014 and for the period July 1, 2014 to September 30, 2014.
 Our engagement was undertaken in accordance with the Philippine Standards on Related Services 4400, Engagements to Perform Agreed-Upon Procedures Regarding Financial Information.
 The procedures were performed to assist the Company in connection with its reporting requirements with the Philippine Securities and Exchange Commission (SEC).